Introvert and Poet -Embracing Introversion as You Write Poetry

 Your poetics matter.
 You will not be only sharing your poems, but also offering a glimpse into your writing process.
 This self-reflective journey can be deeply fulfilling.
 Compile your poems today.

-The Dalit and Tanaga, two Filipino poetic forms, offer unique windows into the soul of the archipelago.
-While both are lyric expressions, they diverge in structure and historical context, revealing different facets of Filipino cultural and emotional landscapes.
+The Dalit and Tanaga, two Filipino poetic forms, offer unique windows into the soul of the Philippine archipelago.
+Both are lyric expressions, but they diverge in structure and historical context, revealing facets of Filipino cultural and emotional landscapes.

-The Dalit, often associated with religious or spiritual themes, historically served as a form of devotional song or chant.
-Rooted in pre-colonial traditions and later adapted within the context of Christianization, the Dalit's strength lies in its ability to convey deep emotion and reverence.
-Its form is fluid, varying in line count and meter, allowing for a wide range of expressive possibilities.
-It captures the yearning, the praise, and the sorrow inherent in the human relationship with the divine or the transcendent.
+The Dalit is often associated with religious or spiritual themes.
+Historically it served as a form of devotional song or chant.
+Rooted in pre-colonial traditions and later adapted within the context of Christianization, the Dalit conveys deep emotion and reverence.
+Its form is fluid, varying in line count and meter, allowing for a wide range of expression of yearning, praise, and sorrow inherent in the human relationship with the divine.

-In contrast, the Tanaga is a more structured and concise form, rooted in pre-colonial Tagalog tradition.
+The Tanaga is a more structured and concise form, rooted in pre-colonial Tagalog tradition.
 It consists of four lines, each with seven syllables, and often employs a rhyme scheme.
-Its strength lies in its brevity and its ability to capture a fleeting moment or a profound insight within a compact space.
-The Tanaga often explores themes of nature, love, and everyday life, revealing the subtle beauty and wisdom embedded in the ordinary.
-Its imagery is often rich and evocative, relying on metaphor and symbolism to convey deeper meanings.
+It captures a fleeting moment or a profound insight within a compact space.
+The Tanaga explores themes of nature, love, and everyday life.
+The subtle beauty and wisdom embedded in the ordinary is the object of its rich and evocative imagery.

-Both forms, however, share a common thread: their capacity to distill complex emotions and experiences into lyrical expressions.
-They both demonstrate the Filipino inclination towards poetic language, and the ability to find beauty and meaning in the world around them.
-The Dalit, with its spiritual depth, and the Tanaga, with its concise wisdom, contribute to the rich tapestry of Filipino literary heritage.
-They are reminders of the enduring power of lyric poetry to connect us to our history, our culture, and our shared humanity
+Both traditional poetic forms share a common a capacity to distill complex emotions and experiences into lyrical expressions.
+The Dalit, with its spiritual depth, and the Tanaga, with its concise wisdom, contribute to the rich tapestry of Filipino literary heritage, connecting us to our culture and history.

 Haiku, the Japanese poetic form, consists of three unrhymed lines: five syllables in the first, seven in the second, and five in the third.
 Often focusing on nature, a haiku evokes a single moment or feeling.
 Known for simplicity, brevity, and the ability to capture essence in few words, consider this powerful example: 'Old pond,/A frog jumps in—/Splash!'